samjam48/js-calculator/README.md

 BONUS Story #4: Add the % function.

-BONUS Story #5:Add the square root and square functions.
+BONUS Story #5: Add the square root and square functions.

-BONUS Story #6:Make it possibe to type in negative numbers (e.g -3).
+BONUS Story #6: Make it possibe to type in negative numbers (e.g -3).